Cyprus Investment Programme

 - The applicant must have a Schengen visa in order to be able to apply for naturalization.

-- An applicant who has applied for the acquisition of citizenship in any other Member State of the European Union and has been rejected will not be entitled to acquire Cypriot citizenship within the framework of the Cyprus Investment Programme.
+- An applicant who has applied for the acquisition of citizenship in any other Member State of the European Union and has been rejected will not be entitled to acquire Cypriot citizenship.

 - Reaffirmation that the applicant should be in possession of a residence permit in the Republic of Cyprus for at least six (6) months prior to naturalization as a Cypriot citizen.

-- Reaffirmation of the ban on the advertising of the Investment Programmes in public places and on the Internet, with particular emphasis on the visibility of the Cypriot passport and the symbols of the Republic and the EU.
+- Reaffirmation of the ban on the advertising of the Investment Programmes in public places and on the Internet

-- Publication of tender for purchase of services for enhanced due diligence procedures for the naturalization applicants from the Interior Ministry within two months from the date of the application.
+- Publication of tender for purchase of services for enhanced due diligence procedures for the naturalization applicants from the Interior Ministry.

 Permanent Residency Scheme